Know Before You Go

 - Elephant Lands – Asian elephants

-Events & Attractions at the Zoo
+Events and Attractions at the Zoo

-Savings and Special Offers
+Discounts and Special Offers

-Transportation to the Zoo
+Getting to the Oregon Zoo

 The Oregon Zoo is served by the MAX light rail Blue and Red lines; the Washington Park MAX station is also close to the World Forestry Center Discovery Museum, Vietnam Veterans Memorial, and the 4T and Wildwood trailheads.